drs22Col/PythonFinalProject/README.md

 5. The goal: What is your envisioned product at the due date and after?

-A helpful interface/tool that can automatically take data in an SPSS format and make it accessible, searchable and interactive, including producing custom maps, charts and tables to answer particular queries.
+A helpful interface/tool organized in a python library that can automatically take data in an SPSS format and make it accessible, searchable and interactive, including producing custom maps, charts and tables to answer particular queries.